CardinisCode/jobhuntmanager/README.md

 -   cleanup_urls()
     -   Responsible for verifying a URL, provided by the user, to see if it's left blank or incomplete.
 If so, its value is replaced with 'None'.
 -   cleanup_details_for_specific_application()
+    -   Responsible for "cleaning up" how the values for a specific 'job_application' entry is presented.
 -   cleanup_application_fields()
+    -   Responsible for "cleaning up" how the values, for each entry in a SQL query, are presented.
+It's related specifically to the 'job_applications' table.

+##### cleanup_app_note_fields.py
+Responsible for cleaning up all fields to related to the 'application_notes' SQL table.

 ##### cleanup_company_fields.py
+Responsible for cleaning up all fields to related to the 'company' SQL table.

 ##### cleanup_contact.py
+Responsible for cleaning up all fields to related to the 'indiv_contacts' SQL table.

 ##### cleanup_datetime_display.py
 ##### cleanup_general_fields.py
 ##### cleanup_interview_fields.py
 ##### cleanup_job_offer_fields.py

 #### company: